estebanmunchjones2019/nodemailer-form-article/Readme.md

       formIsValid = updatedContactForm[inputElementIdentifier].valid && formIsValid;
   }

-  //update the contactForm state setContactForm(updatedContactForm);
+  //update `contactForm` state
+  setContactForm(updatedContactForm);

-  //update formIsValid
+  //update `formIsValid` state
   setFormIsValid(formIsValid)

 }

-//this function is called from inside inputChangedHandler(), and checks the validity of an input field const checkValidity = (value, rules) => {
+//this function is called from inside `inputChangedHandler()`, and checks the validity of an input field const checkValidity = (value, rules) => {

   //it's always true until there's one false in the way